 In Nursery and Reception, children start their reading journey by having the opportunity to listen to and join in with a range of familiar stories, using books and story sacks.
 They are encouraged to ask simple questions about the text and discuss what might happen next.
 Children in reception take part in Book Talk sessions so that by the Summer term they are prepared for a more formal learning approach when they transition into Year 1.
 All of this allows their listening and attention skills to develop whilst also broadening their enjoyment of books.
 In the EYFS setting, children are also encouraged to use and engage with stories through their play.

-At Kilham School, we follow the Letters and Sounds scheme to deliver our phonics.
+At Kilham School, we follow the Little Wandle Letters and Sounds Revised scheme to deliver our phonics.
 This provides children in Nursery and Reception with the ability to develop their phonetic knowledge and to provide them with the skills for early reading.
 Starting in Nursery with phase 1 phonic activities which provides them with another opportunity to develop their listening and attention skills, as well as develop their awareness of sounds within their environment and sounds that they can hear on words.
 This prepares them to verbally segment and blend words by the end of Nursery.
 This learning continues within Reception where the children work through phonics phase 2-5.
 Children have daily phonic sessions, which are fun and quick-paced.
 These groups are differentiated but flexible, so that children can be challenged or supported where necessary.
 Any children who are at risk of falling behind are worked with closely and offered catch up interventions and support.

 When a child is ready to read, they will be provided with a sound book.
 They will then progress to a word book and then reading books.
-As a school we make sure that the phonetical progression of the decodable readers matches the phonics progression of the Letters and Sounds Programme.
+As a school we make sure that the phonetical progression of the decodable readers matches the phonics progression of the Little Wandle Letters and Sounds Revised Programme.
 All of our books introduce new grapheme phoneme correspondences (GPCs) in the same order as our teaching programme.
 We have a large variety of books which are phonetically decodable from the publishers Rising Stars and Pearson Bug Club.
 Nursery and reception children are encouraged to read at least three times a week at home, as well as being listened to by an adult at school at least once a week.

 At the beginning of the school year, parents are invited to take part in a phonics meeting to help them understand how we teach reading and gain their support.
 We stress to parents that the home-school partnership does have a positive impact on how well children begin to read.